 The current government system of subsidizing daycare placements gives authority to a “licensed family home child care agency” which often mandate that the home daycare maintains certain numbers of age groups such as: 2 infants, a maximum of only 1 toddler, and 3-4 children over the age of 3.
 And they often impose on the day homes to take infants.

 This ratio of children is not conducive to that atmosphere in which we try to maintain.
 Infants require a much larger amount of care and attention, often at the expense of the other children’s attention and care.

-At Ayeshah’s Childcare Services we exclusively look after children ages 20 months at the earliest to 3.5-4 years of age at the oldest.
+At Ayeshah’s Childcare Services our mission and the way we operate is to prepare young toddlers to transition into pre-school.
+We work with parents to transition them out of diapers and help develop positive social habits with their peers.
+So therefore we exclusively look after children ages 20 months at the earliest to 3.5-4 years of age at the oldest.

 This is a definitive age group where the child is learning and developing as toddlers.
 We strive to maintain a peaceful atmosphere of learning and play that encourages and enables each toddler to develop their own coping skills, social skills and we encourage their eagerness to learn and prepare them for preschool.
 A child that has been with us through their toddler years are more than prepared and ready for preschool.
 They will have a knowledge and grasp of colours, counting, shapes, animals and various other knowledge sets that prepares them thoroughly for their journey into the school system.
 We nurture their independence and their thinking skills.
 This is much better achieved when the group of children that are interacting together are of the same age group.